 - You don't need a background in user experience, design or coding to take this course.

 - This is an in-depth course.
 If you allocate 60-90 mins a day, and do all of the activities, it will take 2-3 weeks to complete.

-You've just landed on Udemy's most comprehensive course on user experience (UX).
+You've just landed on Udemy's highest rated course on user experience (UX).
 Thousands of user researchers and designers have used this course to kick-start their career in UX.
 You can do it, too.

 Gain hands-on practice in all the key areas of UX — from interviewing your users through to prototyping and usability testing your designs.